egberts/pelican/pelican/tests/README.test.md

 Notes on pytest v4.0 (customized for Pelican)

+## Class naming convention under pytest

+Class name shall begin with 'Test' and in camelcase notation.
+Examples are:
+`TestSettings`, `TestServer`.

+(Unit) Test name shall begin with 'test_' and in snake case notation.
+Examples
+are:  `test_settings`, `test_settings_config`, `test_settings_module`.

 ## Setup and Teardowns, Scoping ##

 Cannot do any `assert` of any kind within `setUp()`/`tearDown()` and `setup_method()`/`teardown_method()` functions; (well, you can, but you'd be subjected to frequent breakage in future pyTest.)

+Overview on scoping of test preparation:
 * `setUp()` - on a per-unittest basis
 * `setup_method()` - on a per-class/per-method basis; setup any state tied to the
 execution of the given function.
 Invoked for every test function in the